syncfusion-content/windowsforms-docs/WindowsForms/Classic/Button/faq/How-to-draw-or-hide-focus-rectangle-for-the-ButtonAdv-control.md

 ---
 layout: post
-title: How to draw or hide focus rectangle for the ButtonAdv control | WindowsForms | Syncfusion
+title: How to draw or hide focus rectangle for the ButtonAdv | Syncfusion
 description: Learn about How to Draw or Hide Focus Rectangle for the ButtonAdv Control support in Syncfusion Windows Forms ButtonAdv(Classic) control and more details.
 platform: WindowsForms
 control: Tools
 documentation: ug
 ---

-# How to Draw or Hide Focus Rectangle for the ButtonAdv Control in Windows Forms ButtonAdv(Classic)
+# Draw or Hide Focus Rectangle for the ButtonAdv in WinForms ButtonAdv

 ButtonControl shows some special features which the user interacts with the control.
 Those properties are discussed in this section.